vp24/Face-Detector/README.md

-# this was painful to deploy
+# this was painful to make